Elite Male Hockey Model (AAA)

-- The Alberta Development Model will include criteria to determine an appropriate number of Teams within each League and the terms and conditions under which these teams will operate.
-Elite Level Teams will provide elite level opportunities for the top players within their Boundaries.
+- The Elite Male Hockey Model includes criteria to determine an appropriate number of Teams within each League and the terms and conditions under which these teams will operate.
+Elite Level Teams will provide elite level opportunities for the top players within their defined geographical area.

 You are expected to try out and play for the team which is in the Elite Draw Zone that you are a resident.
 If you do not wish to play for a team in your Elite Draw Zone, you can apply for “Player Movement” to request to have a tryout with another Elite Draw Zone.